North Korea seeks to expand launch pad amid ICBM concerns | DW | 11.03.2022

 "He stressed that it is the noble duty of our party and space scientists and technicians in our era to turn the launching ground, associated with our state's great dream and ambition for a space power, into an ultramodern advanced base," KCNA added.

-On Thursday the Pentagon said that two missile tests conducted by Pyongyang last week were of a new intercontinental ballistic missile (ICBM) system.
+On Thursday the Pentagon said that two missile tests conducted by Pyongyang last week were of a new ICBM system.

 North Korea's neighbors had detected two ballistic launches on February 27 and March 5, in the country's first weapons firings in a month.